mvrzan/salesforce-data-cloud-iceberg-s3-connector/README.md

 3. **Zero Copy Architecture**: Instead of importing data into Data Cloud, the connector enables direct reading from the cloud storage:

 - Data Cloud queries the connector API for table metadata
-- Using this metadata, Data Cloud reads Parquet files directly from S3
+- Using this metadata, Data Cloud reads Parquet files directly from the cloud storage
-- Changes to S3 data are immediately visible to Data Cloud queries
+- Changes to the data are immediately visible to Data Cloud queries

 4. Deployment Flow:

 - Deploy the connector as a Heroku app
 - Configure the Apache Iceberg connector in Data Cloud
 - Point Data Cloud to your Heroku app URL
-- Data Cloud can now query your S3 data using familiar SQL syntax
+- Data Cloud can now query your cloud storage data

-This implementation allows you to leverage Data Cloud's powerful analytics capabilities while keeping your data in place on AWS S3, reducing data duplication, transfer costs, and synchronization complexity.
+This implementation allows you to leverage Data Cloud's powerful analytics capabilities while keeping your data in place on the cloud, reducing data duplication, transfer costs, and synchronization complexity.

 > NOTE: This project follows the open source Apache Iceberg API [specifications](https://github.com/apache/iceberg/blob/7f3f450bbddf55bb383ff1409d6d0ca4557c9ffc/open-api/rest-catalog-open-api.yaml), however, for the sake of simplicity, not every route and response is implemented.
 Just a minimal amount to go through the Data Cloud configuration process.